zyr17/gpu-benchmark/README.md

 | BF16 | √ | √ | √ | √ | - |
 | FP32 | √ | √ | √ | √ | - |
 | FP64 | √ | √ | √ | - | - |

+We find BF16 has almost same calculation speed but will consume more GPU memory than FP16, and do not know why.
+This makes the Alpaca Lora model unable to run with BF16, and other models should decrease the batch size to successfully run.

+## Training benchmarks

+run `train_xxx.xx PRECISION`.

 or `train_all.sh` to test all.